ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-10-entitlements.markdown

 ---

 ### Extensions

 Given the base design described here for dynamic entitlements, some extensions naturally followed:

 + **Entitlements by geographic location or site** - a user's physical work location could imply an entitlement.
 As with organizations, the containment hierarchy or locations together with Neo4j's capabilities made that easy -- imagine the ability to grant an entitlement to anyone in the US, or to a specific site in a specific city.
 + **Entitlements by employment status** - some entitlements might only apply to employees, while others might apply to employees and contractors but not external users.

 ### Wrapping up

 For brevity's sake I've left out a lot of detail - such as how we kept the entitlement model in sync with AD and our legacy systems and how we used a basic workflow system and web UI to speed adoption.
 Also the actual model was far more complex than I've illustrated here.

 Thanks for reading --- I hope you've found this material useful.
-Let us know what you think via [twitter](https://twitter.com/ocelot_llc).
+Let us know what you think via [twitter](https://twitter.com/ocelot_llc) or comment below.